Hedge Fund Ethics

 My name is Richard Wilson and I run the Hedge Fund Consulting Group.
 We offer speaking, training, and capital raising services to hedge funds and financial firms.
 To learn more about us please visit Hedge Fund Consulting Group.com or see a few of our services listed below:

 • Hedge Fund Training - I am part of a group which runs a certification program for the hedge fund industry.
-The designation is called the Chartered Hedge Fund Associate (CHA) Designation Program.
+The designation is called the Certified Hedge Fund Professional (CHP) Designation Program.
 Learn more about it here: CHADesignation.Org

 • Prime Brokerage Services- Introductions to capital introduction groups and prime brokerage solutions for sub $300M hedge funds through Saratoga Prime Services.